5 Reasons Black Box Penetration Testing Supports Cyber Resilience

 2. Scanning

 In the second step, it’s time to begin the hunt for vulnerabilities.
 Acting as real hackers, testers search for application security issues and open-source weaknesses.
-In this phase, those conducting the test want to understand better how a system will react in the face of intrusions.
-Testers will use techniques to inspect code that’s static or dynamic.
+In this phase, those conducting the test want to better understand how a system will react to intrusions.
+Testers will use techniques to inspect static or dynamic code.

 3. Gaining Access